Page 2. 1925 Hudson Super Six Biddle and Smart 7 Passenger.

 Lights -

-Pulling out the engine, trans assembly.
+Pulling out the engine, transmission assembly.
 It is hard to drive the pin out of the bell covering the shifter tower.

 So I just took the trans cover off, which gave plenty of room to fit the trans assembly under the firewall.